History of Baltimore City

 THE FIRE DEPARTMENT

-the first attempt to light the streets was in 1784, at the same time with the first attempts at paving.
-Then an act of assembly was passed providing for a “night watch”, who were to serve as lamp lighters and constables also.
+The first attempt to light the streets was in 1784, at the same time with the first attempts at paving.
+Then an act of assembly was passed providing for a “Nightwatch”, who were to serve as lamp-lighters and constables.
 The few lamps were filled with oil and burned with a feeble flame.
-This system continued until 1816, when a contract was made with the gas light company of Baltimore to light the city.
-Rembrandt Peel had got the refusal of cobblers process for making carbonated hydrogen gas; he lighted his museum one holiday Street with it, and it succeeded so well that a company was formed (Peel got 100 shares for his part – a very pretty fortune if he held them) and the city -induced to use gas, the pipes were laid down and the city lighted first in 1820
+This system continued until 1816 when a contract was made with the gas light company of Baltimore to light the city.
+Rembrandt Peel had got the refusal of cobblers process for making carbonated hydrogen gas; he lit his museum on Holiday Street with it, and it succeeded so well that a company was formed (Peel got 100 shares for his part – a very pretty fortune if he held them) and the city-induced to use gas, the pipes were laid down and the city was first lit with gas in 1820)

 Baltimore Now Has Flag